JamesBrownR/MeetingSurge/_posts/2025-12-20-website-not-getting-calls.md

 <h2>The Bottom Line</h2>
 <p>Traffic - sales = wasted money.
 Your website exists for one purpose: to turn visitors into customers.</p>
-<p>If people are visiting your site but not calling, it's not because they don't need your services.
+<p>If people visit but don't calling, it's not because they don't need your services.
 It's because your website isn't making it easy to buy.</p>
 <p>Fix your contact info.
 Make your CTAs clear.
 Build trust with reviews and real photos.
-Make it work on mobile.
+Have it work on mobile.
 Answer customer questions before they ask them.</p>
 <p>Do this and watch your phone start ringing.</p>
 <p>Your competitors aren't getting more calls because they're better mechanics.
 They're getting more calls because their websites actually convert people.
 Fix your site and win.</p>